The Sharp

-The Sharp were a Melbourne three-piece pop, rockabilly band which formed in 1991 with Allan Catlin on double bass and lead vocals, Piet Collins on drums and Charlie Rooke on guitar and lead vocals.
+The Sharp is a Melbourne four-piece pop, rockabilly band which formed in 1991 with Allan Catlin on double bass and lead vocals, Piet Collins on drums and Charlie Rooke on guitar and lead vocals.
 They issued two studio albums, This Is the Sharp (1993) and Sonic Tripod (1994).
-Their highest charting single, "Alone Like Me" (1994), reached the ARIA Singles Chart top 20.
-They disbanded in October 1995.
+Their highest-charting single, "Alone Like Me" (1994), reached the ARIA Singles Chart top 20.

 History

 1991–1992: Formation and Spinosity

-In 1991 the Sharp were formed as a three-piece rockabilly, pop group in the Melbourne suburb of Collingwood by Allan Catlin on double bass and lead vocals, Piet Collins on drums and Charlie Rooke on guitar and lead vocals.
+In 1991 the Sharp was formed as a three-piece rockabilly, pop group in the Melbourne suburb of Collingwood by Allan Catlin on double bass and lead vocals, Piet Collins on drums and Charlie Rooke on guitar and lead vocals.
 Rooke had formed 59 Sharp, a "good-time bar-band", in 1988; he was later joined by Catlin, and alternating drummers Danny Simcic (also a member of Real Life, a new wave-synth pop band) and Tony Day (Broderick Smith Band).
 They "played 1950s rock'n'roll and rockabilly covers to a hardcore Melbourne following."

 Piet Collins, who was writing Neighbours episodes at the time, joined on drums in 1991 due to other commitments for both Day and Simcic.
 The group were renamed as the Sharp, which according to Australian musicologist, Ian McFarlane "Boasting double bass, stand-up drums, rockabilly-tinged guitar licks and musicians dressed in all black... [they] presented a united front and an interesting twist on 1990s pop... [their] aesthetic push incorporated frisky pop melodies, tight arrangements, strong harmonies and grungy guitar riffs."
 For the Sharp, Catlin and Rooke wrote original tracks, both individually and jointly.
 The group acknowledged the influence of the Kinks, the Beatles and the Easybeats.

 In June 1992 they issued their debut CD three-track single "Love Your Head", on Mushroom Distribution Services.
 It was produced by Nick Mainsbridge (The Triffids, Tall Tales and True, Ratcat).
 They were signed to East West Music/Warner Music Australasia later that year.
 Their first hit single, "Talking Sly" (from the Spinosity EP), was written and sung jointly by Rooke and Catlin, which "received plenty of radio support and high critical acclaim."
 The associated EP reached the ARIA Singles Chart top 30.